centrifugal/centrifuge/README.md

 			return centrifuge.DisconnectReply{}
 		})

+		// In our example transport will always be Websocket but it can also be SockJS. transportName := client.Transport().Name()
+		// In our example clients connect with JSON protocol but it can also be Protobuf. transportEncoding := client.Transport().Encoding()

-		log.Printf("client connected via %s", client.Transport().Name())
+		log.Printf("client connected via %s (%s)", transportName, transportEncoding) return centrifuge.ConnectReply{}
-		return centrifuge.ConnectReply{}
 	})

 	// Centrifuge library exposes logs with different log level.
 In your app
-	// you can set special function to handle this log entries in a way you want. node.SetLogHandler(centrifuge.LogLevelDebug, handleLog)
+	// you can set special function to handle these log entries in a way you want. node.SetLogHandler(centrifuge.LogLevelDebug, handleLog)

 	// Run node will start node's underlying Engine, launch several